Elizabeth Wolstenholme Elmy

 Elizabeth’s Group is a team of activists based in Congleton, spreading the word about this wonderful woman and her contribution to women’s rights.

 We aim to commemorate Elizabeth with a bronze statue in her home town of Congleton.
 If you’d like to help us do this, please donate here.

 You can also help us out by getting involved, and helping us spread the word about Elizabeth and the inspirational things she did.

 Need help?
 Got a question?
-Please fill in the form below and we’ll get back to you as soon as we can, or feel free to contact us directly using the information provided.
+Please visit our Contact Us page and we’ll get back to you as soon as we can, you can either use the form or the contact details provided.